Just Cause

 “I’ve watched friends and neighbors being forced out of their homes, it’s heartbreaking.
 In 2022, we passed Just Cause in Brooklyn Center, and we saw how much it protected our tenants.
 Everyone in Minnesota deserves that same protection.
 Housing impacts all of us, so no matter which political party you are aligned with, I’m asking all lawmakers to listen to our tenants and the voices of the people directly affected.” –Ms. Sharon Harris

-Click here to view a PDF of our Just Cause one pager
+Minnesota Right to RenewClick here to view a PDF of our Right to Renew one pager

-• fairness: protects against arbitrary, retaliatory, or discriminatory evictions and non-renewals
+• Fairness: protects against arbitrary, retaliatory, or discriminatory evictions and non-renewals

-• proactive: keeps people housed, preventing homelessness
+• Proactive: keeps people housed, preventing displacement and homelessness

 Video: HOME Line Tenant Narrative project